 One of the most important factors for international students is the cost of living in the UK.
-Some parts of the country are considerably cheaper than others, London and other big cities are more expensive.
-The amount that you spend on living costs varies depending on your lifestyle.
+Some parts of the country are considerably cheaper than others.
+For example, London and other big cities are more expensive.
+The amount that you spend varies depending on your lifestyle.

 Accommodation is a major outgoing and rent prices differ depending on location and type of living arrangement.
 If you live in student accommodation, utility bills such as water, electricity and gas tend to be included in the rent.
 However, if you rent privately you will be responsible for paying these bills.